avaframe/AvaFrame/docs/moduleAna4Stats.rst

 ==========================

 In :py:mod:`ana4Stats.getStats`, functions that help to compute statistical properties of simulation results are gathered.
-In :py:func:`ana4Stats.getStats.readAimecRunout`, the runout length is read from the ana3Aimec output and saved into a 1D numpy array.
 :py:func:`ana4Stats.getStats.extractMaxValues` can be used to determine the maximum peak values of the simulation results.
 These values can then be plotted using the functions in :py:mod:`out3Plot.statsPlots` in order to visualise the statistics of a set of avalanche simulations.